 I’ve been a few times and Edinburgh Castle is is definitely one of my favourite castles in the UK.
 Its views over the city are epic too.

 Did you know that Edinburgh castle is built atop an extinct volcano that is more than 350 million years old?
+Pretty cool!

 From Edinburgh castle, walk directly straight down the hill and enjoy the stroll down the entire length of the Royal Mile.
 This leads towards the Palace of Holyrood House, but also passes by the famous Baked Potato Shop on the way – highly recommended for a warming Jackie P!

-It’s a bit of a climb to the top and whilst it is quite rocky, it’s not too challenging and the view is just incredible.
+It’s a bit of a climb to the top of Arthur’s Seat and whilst it is quite rocky, it’s not too challenging and the view is just incredible.
 In one direction, you look out over the city and over to Edinburgh castle.
 In the other direction, the view stretches endlessly out to the sea and on a clear day, you can even see islands on the horizon!

-The city is not short on great restaurants and you of course can’t tackle too many with just 2 days in Edinburgh.
-I particularly enjoy Deacon Brodie’s Tavern on the Royal Mile.
-This pub is named after a local who was a ‘respectable citizen by day’ and a crook at night, which eventually led to his hanging!
+There are plenty of brilliant restaurants in Edinburgh.
+In a two day visit, you cannot of course visit all.
+However, one of the best restaurants in Edinburgh for traditional fare is Deacon Brodie’s Tavern on the Royal Mile.
+This famous pub is named after a local who was a ‘respectable citizen by day’ and a crook at night, which eventually led to his hanging!